-Why did I keep asking him that?
-What the hell is he going to say.
+I cringed every time I asked him that.
+What the hell was he going to say?
 “I feel amazing.
-That last can of Ensure you shot into my veins tasted awesome and is digesting perfectly.
-I can’t get up by myself anymore and have been waiting for you to get here so I can go to the bathroom.
+That last can of Ensure you shot into my veins tasted fantastic and is digesting perfectly.
+And I’ve had to go to the bathroom for the past two hours, but I’m too weak to stand up.
 Other than that, I feel great.”

 He attempted to smile.
 “I’m fine.
 How was school?”